Title : Mapping the heterogeneity within urban areas

 Title : Ethics in AI and Earth Observation: Multi-cultural and Multi-Disciplinary Perspectives

-Abstract: Jasper VAN VLIET Abstract: Prof. Mrinalini Kochupillai
+Abstract: Dr. Jasper VAN VLIET Abstract: Prof. Mrinalini Kochupillai

 Biography: Dr. Jasper van Vliet is associate professor in Land use and Urban Development at the Institute for Environmental Studies (IVM) of the VU University Amsterdam, the Netherlands.
 He obtained a PhD from Wageningen university on the calibration and validation of land-use change models, and has since focused on analyzing both rural and urban land systems at multiple spatial scales.
 His main expertise is in mapping, analyzing and simulating land systems and land system changes, using remote sensing and geospatial analysis.